0x746f6d6d757a/0x746f6d6d757a/README.md

 I'm someone who enjoys writing clean, optimized code.
 I'm currently waiting to begin a school program where I'll dive deep into ***Software Development***.
 One day, I hope to open a professional space, a hub where developers of all kinds can collaborate, build projects together, and even earn compensation for their work.

-Right now I built a little shop with a friend of mine ona discord server, if you are interested here's the link!
+Right now I built a little shop with a friend of mine on a discord server, if you are interested here's the link!
 </br>
 https://discord.gg/UdGMEYGCYw